zzhangjii/learning-library/ospa-library/appdev/application-development-lab/applicationdevelopment-labguide.md

 14. Access points currently have a “version” number and will change each time the objects are modified.
 Currently only the “development” addresses are available.
+The steps below will show you how to publish and make the addresses constant.

 > ![](./media/image_c_32.png)
 >
 > &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Figure C.14 – Development-only Resource API addresses

 15. To “set” the access points so that they will not change over time;
     you must first “Stage” and then “Publish” the application.
+(When the application is in "Development" and "Staging" the addresses are versioned; once an application is published to the "Live" environment the address will not change and is suitable for sharing.)

     First, return to the list of business objects.